likaho/AgenticProtocol/README.md

 1.  **chat-ui**: This folder is dedicated to the chat web client.

-2.  **chat-backend**: This folder contains an Express web service that handles chat services.
+2.  **llm-server**: This folder contains an Express web service that handles chat services.
 It forwards prompts to the Galadriel network.

 3.  **contracts**: Here, you'll find all the NFT (AGENTL) and ERC20 (AGEN) contracts.

-4.  **core**: The core folder includes both client and server-side projects.
+4.  **ai-app-builder**: The ai-app-builder folder includes both client and server-side projects.
 It provides a no-code agent building tool and serves as the marketplace.

-5.  **function_calling_llm**: In this folder, you'll find Python scripts responsible for function calling.
+5.  **llm-proxy-server**: In this folder, you'll find Python scripts responsible for function calling.
 They act as a proxy, deciding which tool or agent to call or redirecting calls to the Galadriel network.